olilarkin/awesome-musicdsp/README.md

 Whilst there is some crossover here (for instance JUCE includes DSP functionality, FAUST makes plug-ins), hopefully the grouping makes some kind of sense...

 **Caveat:** I am more of an "Audio Programmer" than I am a "DSP Engineer".
-Nevertheless I hope these resources are useful for people with a passion for audio/music technology across the continuum of programmer <-> scientist.
+Nevertheless I hope these resources are useful for people with a passion for audio/music technology from different backgrounds.

 Oli Larkin

 ## Frameworks
 - [JUCE](https://github.com/WeAreROLI/JUCE) - JUCE is an undeniably awesome C++ application framework with audio roots.
 It boasts a vast amount of functionality for the development of music software, including support for almost all plug-in formats and platforms.
 JUCE is used widely in the music technology industry and it has excellent documentation, code standards, features and support.
 The JUCE team at Roli organise the [Audio Developer's Conference (ADC)](https://juce.com/adc) which is the most awesome conference around if you like audio programming.
 What's more all the videos from the three ADCs so far are available [on youtube](https://www.youtube.com/channel/UCaF6fKdDrSmPDmiZcl9KLnQ/videos).
 - [WDL](https://github.com/justinfrankel/WDL) - WDL is Cockos' library of reusable C++ code, that is used to power the DAW Reaper, amongst other things.
-Whilst not traditionally a framework, there is so much good stuff in here, it is highly recommended - although there is next to no documentation, so it's not for the faint of heart.
+Whilst not traditionally a framework, there is so much good stuff in here, it is highly recommended - although there is next to no documentation, so it's not for the faint hearted.
 For more info about the various parts of WDL (which can be used independently), check [the Cockos site](https://www.cockos.com/wdl/)
 - [WDL-OL/iPlug](https://github.com/olilarkin/wdl-ol) - Not to blow my own physically modelled trumpet, so to speak, but iPlug (originally created by Cockos) is an awesome plug-in framework.
 I have been maintaining a fork of it since ~2011, which is probably the most widely used and maintained of all of the forks out there. iPlug's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.
 - [VSTGUI](https://github.com/steinbergmedia/vstgui) - VSTGUI is Steinberg's cross-platform UI toolkit for audio plug-ins.
 It is released under a BSD licence, and although it's not my weapon of choice, it's an impressive piece of work and many plug-in developers use it for their products.